What is Process Mining?

 💡 You need the support of system(s) expert(s)

 Your systems may not have a time stamp for every process.
-But there are always alternative solutions that can be found by your infrastructure team.
+However, your infrastructure team can always find alternative solutions.

 For instance, there is no timestamp to show when the packing process is ending